- Video length: 3:05.

 - Under Share with, check the box next to the name of your organization.

-When the map is shared, everyone in your organization can open it in Map Viewer, ArcGIS Pro, and other ArcGIS apps.
+When the map is shared, everyone in your organization will be able to open it in Map Viewer, ArcGIS Pro, and other ArcGIS apps.

-If spell-checking is enabled, unrecognized words—such as the name of the map—are marked with wavy underlines.
-See Set proofing options for more information.
+If spell-checking is enabled, unrecognized words—such as the name of your map—are marked with wavy underlines.
+See Proofing options for more information.

-On the Input Layers tab , you see the items that will be shared to your portal: a web map and a web feature layer .
-The web feature layer has four sublayers corresponding to the feature layers in the map.
-The numbers to the right of the sublayers are their unique numeric IDs.
+You see the items that will be shared to your portal: a web map and a single web feature layer .
+The web feature layer has three sublayers corresponding to the feature layers in the map.

-You can click the web feature layer or its sublayers to configure the web map layers in the web map.
+Click the web feature layer or its sublayers to configure the web map layers.
 For example, you can change the layer name or split the sublayers into separate layers.

 - At the bottom of the Share As Web Map pane, under Finish Sharing, click Analyze.

-Analyzer errors and warnings, if any, appear on the Messages tab.
+Analyzer errors and warnings appear on the Messages tab.
 Errors prevent sharing and must be fixed.
-Warnings may affect web map performance or display but don't prevent sharing.
+Warnings, such as 24041: Layer does not have a feature template set, may affect web map performance or display but don't prevent sharing.

 Share the map